koffee/pot/README.md

 - The literate programming tools in CS are so well integrated into my standard toolchain (Vim and Github) that I can't pass that up.

-So, I'm porting all the LUA stuff here.
+So, I'm porting all the LUA stuff here (plus doing some extensions).
+Watch this space.